Alphish/ston/standards/STON-language-specification-draft.md

 A reference defining entity and a document core are valid initial contexts automatically.
 An ancestor initial context must have a positive integer order to be valid; any other order value cannot be used for the ancestor initial context.
 A globally identified entity initial context must have a valid CANUN name as an associated identifier; all other identifiers cannot be used for the globally identified entity initial context.

 All ancestor member path segments must have a positive integer order.
 All named member path segments must have an existing associated name.
-Each indexed member path segments must have one or more entities as parameters, and each of these entities must be either a simple entity (explicitly or implicitly typed) or a reference entity; all of these entities must be valid and existing, and none can be globally identified.
-All collection element path segment must have a non-negative integer index.
+Each indexed member path segment must have one or more entities as parameters, and each of these entities must be either a simple entity (explicitly or implicitly typed) or a reference entity; all of these entities must be valid and existing, and none can be globally identified.
+Each collection element path segment must have an implicitly typed binary-valued or number-valued entity, or a reference to such an entity, as its index.
+The index must represent a non-negative integer.

 Entire document
 ---------------